Drazin Inverses in Categories: Drazin Inverses of Opposing Pairs of Maps

 \section{Drazin Inverses of Opposing Pairs of Maps}

 Arriving with categorical eyes to the subject of Drazin inverses it is natural to want to have a Drazin inverse of an arbitrary map.
 However, to have a Drazin inverse of a map $f: A \to B$, one really needs an \emph{opposing} map $g: B \to A$ to allow for the iteration which is at the heart of the notion of a Drazin inverse.
 The Drazin inverse of an opposing pair, $(f,g)$, is itself an opposing pair whose properties we develop in this section.
+Throughout this section we work in an arbitrary category $\mathbb{X}$.